The Military Women’s Memorial honors and tells the stories of women, past and present, who serve our nation.

 Also incorporated into the design is the historic line that connects the Lincoln Memorial to Arlington House—symbolically linking the North and South after the Civil War and represented by a trail of pavers running from the Lincoln Memorial up the center of Memorial Bridge and Memorial Drive.
 The pavers are extended onto the Women’s Memorial Court of Valor.
 The runnel connecting the pool and fountain projects the line through the Great Niche and into the Memorial, where it is picked up by a band of polished black granite leading to the Register Room.
 On this historic line, the individual stories of women’s military service can be found.

 Four stairwells leading to the upper terrace breach the original wall and symbolize women breaking through barriers in the military.
 Behind the original wall is an exhibit gallery chronicling the collective history of military women’s service from the American Revolution to the present.
-It also features a 196-seat theater, a gift shop, and the Hall of Honor—where a tribute is paid to servicewomen who were killed in action, died in the line of duty, held prisoner of war, or were recipients of our nation’s highest awards for service and bravery.
+It also features the Vaught Center which serves as a multipurpose event space, a gift shop, and the Hall of Honor where a tribute is paid to servicewomen who were killed in action, died in the line of duty, held prisoner of war, or were recipients of our nation’s highest awards for service and bravery.

 MEMORIAL AVE & SCHLEY DR